Elena Vesnina: 2012: Partnership with Makarova

-2013: Two WTA singles titles, Grand Slam doubles champion
+2013: Two singles titles, Grand Slam doubles champion

 At the start of 2013, Vesnina claimed her first WTA Tour title by beating defending champion Mona Barthel in the final of the Hobart International.
 At the Australian Open, she reached the fourth round, saving a match point against 16th seed Roberta Vinci in the third round en route.
 She was eventually defeated by the defending champion Victoria Azarenka.
 She and Makarova then reached the doubles semifinal, losing to world No. 1 pairing Errani/Vinci.

 Vesnina won her second Premier Mandatory doubles title with Makarova at the Indian Wells Open, beating third seeds Petrova/Srebotnik in the final.
 Vesnina won her first Grand Slam title at the French Open, capturing the doubles title alongside Makarova, beating Errani/Vinci in the final, after beating No. 2 seeds Hlaváčková/Hradecká.

 Vesnina won her second WTA title at the Eastbourne International.
 En route to the final, she defeated Ana Ivanovic in the first round and Heather Watson in the second.
 She then went on to beat second seed Li Na in the quarterfinals and Yanina Wickmayer in the semifinals.
 In the final, she beat Jamie Hampton to win her first grass-tour event.

-Vesnina and Makarova qualified for the WTA Tour Championships, after finishing in the top 8 of the rankings for teams.
+Vesnina and Makarova qualified for the WTA Championships, after finishing in the top 8 of the rankings for teams.
 They beat Errani/Vinci for the second time in a row in the semifinals, but lost to Wimbledon champions Hsieh Su-wei/Peng Shuai.

-Finishing 25th at the end of the season, Vesnina qualified for the WTA Tournament of Champions held in Sofia, Bulgaria.
+Finishing 25th at the end of the season, Vesnina qualified for the Tournament of Champions held in Sofia, Bulgaria.
 Vesnina finished third in the group, behind Samantha Stosur and Ana Ivanovic, failing to progress to the semifinals.

 Vesnina finished 2013 with a 31–21 record, winning two titles and finishing at No. 25.
 For doubles, she had a 33–12 record and also won two titles.
 She finished fifth in the rankings.